Georgia misses out on safety over bizarre replay decision - NewsBreak

 COLLEGE STATION, Texas (KWTX & AP) - Texas A&M University Director of Athletics Ross Bjork has confirmed to KBTX Reporter Conner Beene that the Aggies football team will no longer play Kanye West’s “Power” during home games in the wake of the embattled rapper’s controversial anti-semitic remarks.

 The Indianapolis Colts’ decision to hire the inexperienced Jeff Saturday as interim head coach has been met with ridicule by much of the NFL.
-One of Saturday’s former teammates, however, is not joining in.
-Former Indianapolis Colts punter Pat McAfee learned of Saturday’s hire while live on the...
+One of Saturday’s former teammates praised the franchise icon, but thinks the team will struggle.
+Former Indianapolis Colts punter Pat McAfee learned of Saturday’s...

 Georgia football’s Stetson Bennett turned savage Tennessee celebration into comical NIL deal